Rari-Capital/vaults/README.md

 # vaults

-🧙‍♂️ Gas efficient yield aggregator to earn yield on any asset using Fuse 🧙‍♂️
+Gas efficient yield aggregator to earn yield on any asset using Fuse.

 ## Installation